GroundFloorUS/frontend-challenge/README.md

 ## Installation

 This project has been tested on node v12.
 Other major versions may work, but for the smoothest experience v12 will serve you best.
 Otherwise, just `npm install` to install and `npm run dev` to start coding.
+The instructions are contained in the code, run the app to learn more.

 ## CLI Commands